 approved organisations and people working with the police;

-ombudsmen and regulatory bodies (including the Independent Office of Police Complaints, and Her Majesty’s Inspectorate of Constabulary);
+ombudsmen and regulatory bodies (including the Independent Office of Police Complaints, and His Majesty’s Inspectorate of Constabulary);

 current, past or prospective employers of individuals;

 our employees, agents, and other temporary and casual works;

 financial organisations and advisors, and credit reference agencies;

 survey and research organisations;